RaySxySun/Examples/notes/doc/en.md

     - The enclosed document shows . . .
     - Please review the attached diagram . . .
     - The attached spreadsheet covers . . .
     - Please use the enclosed envelope to . . .

+---

+- built from the ground up
+  - Is there another storage technology that you could use that was built from the ground up to scale?